 If you’re making other shapes, the output depends on the sizes, doesn’t it?
 We’ve made hens, roses, butterflies, and ducks.

 Next stage?
 Wrap them in gelatin paper and bows and wait for the friends and clients to pick ’em up.
 And send the rest across to European clients in Tupperware, if they make it through customs that it.

 No. The eggs always make it.
 They’re built to last.
 It’s the customs department that isn’t.
 The eggs sometimes just disappear midway.
 No trace!
 Maybe they’re just that tasty. 😉 Well all East Indian food is, isn’t it?

 PS.
-If you need to eat gluten free like someone close to me does, don’t worry.
+If you need to eat gluten free like a friend of mine does, don’t worry.
 As long as you get your cashewnuts and almond essence from a gluten free processing facility, you’re good to go.

 Marzipan Easter Eggs (Traditional East Indian)

 - 4 Egg Whites

 - 500 g Cashewnuts Ground to a paste.

 - 10 ml Almond Essence